-However, there is also a reality of some existing systems having few - if any - automated tests in place.
-While this might not be a problem per se, a degrading understanding of a system can make it harder to confidently make necessary changes - up to a point where no one dares to touch anything anymore, in fear of not noticing that a change breaks existing functionality.
+A degrading understanding of a system makes it harder to confidently make necessary changes - up to a point where no one dares to touch anything anymore, in fear of not noticing that a change breaks existing functionality.
 Having a suite of automated tests in place can greatly reduce that risk and thereby enable the continuous evolution of the system.

 Most of the aspects reflected on below are described in-depth i.a. in the following books:

-• Software Engineering at Google, T. Winters, T. Manshreck, and H. Wright, 2020 - devoting several chapters to the way tests are used in that huge software organization [Winters et al., 2020]
+- Software Engineering at Google, T. Winters, T. Manshreck, and H. Wright, 2020 - devoting several chapters to the way tests are used in that software organization [Winters et al., 2020]

 1. Working with legacy code